Each of your groups is going to need a pen or maybe two pens, so if there was someone within your group that has a pen could you go grab them now.

 You’ll start with one person from each group, but beyond this, people will simply stream back and forth when they are ready.
 Stop when your list has run out, or you have been running for more than 30 minutes.

 A fun way to finish is to ask each group to gather their ‘artwork’ and display it for the whole group to see.
 This is sure to trigger plenty of friendly banter.

 In the ultra-competitive world, you may like to suggest to your group that keeping their voices down will prevent them from ‘giving the answer away’ to other groups, ie everyone is working off the same list.

 Ensure that your list of objects to draw is culturally and generationally relevant.
-For example, just recently, I worked with group of high school student, none of whom knew what an overhead projector was!
+For example, just recently, I worked with a group of high school students, none of whom knew what an overhead projector was!
 Or a telephone book!